-As mentioned in Grow Your Own magazine superhot chillies to sow February/March include Carolina Reaper, Trinidad Scorpion Butch T, Bhut Jolokia other superhots to sow now include Trinidad Moruga Scorpion, Cornish Naga, Chocolate Bhut Jolokia, Trinidad 7 Pots, Jays Ghost, large selection of the Superhot chilli seeds
+As mentioned in Grow Your Own magazine superhot chillies to sow February/March include Carolina Reaper, Trinidad Scorpion Butch T, Bhut Jolokia other superhots to sow now include Trinidad Moruga Scorpion, Cornish Naga, Chocolate Bhut Jolokia, Trinidad 7 Pots, Jays Ghost, large selection of chillies for the garden, see our range of Superhot chilli seeds

 The following chilli seeds are new for 2014 and include many superhot chillies :-

 Jays Peach Ghost Scorpion,

 Chocolate Scotch Bonnet,

 Trinidad Scorpion Mustard,